NoahStats/NoahStats/README.md

 ---

 ## Relevant Coursework in Math, Statistics, and Data Science
-To prepare for graduate level study in statistics and quantitative psychology, I have completed 40+ credits of coursework in mathematics, engineering, and data science at the University of Tsukuba.
+Although my degree is in psychology, I have completed 40+ credits of coursework from the department of Mathematics and Engineering at the University of Tsukkuba to better prepare for graduate level study in  theoretical and applied statistics.
 Unfortunately, the university does not currently offer double majors or minors.
 I will be graduating with a B.A. in Psychology.

 **Coursework:**

 Mathematics:
-Calculus, Linear Algebra, Measure Theory, Topology, Probability Theory, Differential Equations, Vector Calculus, Applied Mathematics (Fourier Analysis & Laplace Transform).
+Calculus, Linear Algebra, Topology, Measure Theory, Probability Theory, Differential Equations, Vector Calculus, Applied Mathematics (Fourier Analysis & Laplace Transform).

 Statistics and Data Science:
 Mathematical Statistics, Applied Probability, Psychological Data Analysis (GLM & GLMM), Psychometrics (Item Response Theory), Econometrics (Causal Inference Methods for Economics and Panel Data Analysis).